alexpdp7/alexpdp7/programming/python/project_setup.md

 > Consider testing it.
 > It requires slightly less configuration and it comes with more lints.

-## Use Black
+## Use Ruff

-Use Black to format your code.
+Use Ruff to format and lint your code.

-## Use flake8

-Use `flake8` to gate changes.
-Use `flake8-black` to prevent committed code which does not follow Black style.

 # Version control